strapi/documentation/docs/developer-docs/latest/plugins/users-permissions.md

 </code-group>

 :::tip
-Later on you will give this url to your provider. <br> For development, some providers accept the use of localhost urls but many don't.
+Later you will give this url to your provider. <br> For development, some providers accept the use of localhost urls but many don't.
 In this case we recommend to use [ngrok](https://ngrok.com/docs) (`ngrok http 1337`) that will make a proxy tunnel from a url it created to your localhost url (ex: `url: env('', 'https://5299e8514242.ngrok.io'),`).
 :::

 #### Setting up the provider - examples

-Instead of a generic explanation, for better understanding, we decided to show an example for each provider.
+Instead of a generic explanation we decided to show an example for each provider.

 In the following examples, the frontend app will be the [react login example app](https://github.com/strapi/strapi-examples/tree/master/login-react). <br>
 It (the frontend app) will be running on `http://localhost:3000`. <br>